comy00/portfolio-repo/README.md

 # Portfolio

-This is a repo for my personal portfolio to showcase my projects.
+This is a repo for my personal portfolio to showcase all my projects.